Skip to main content

 Takoyaki

-Savory ball-shaped street food from Osaka filled with diced octopus, tempura scraps, and green onion, topped with takoyaki sauce, mayonnaise, and bonito flakes.
-Osaka's kuidaore culture essential.
+Ball-shaped Osaka street food filled with diced octopus, tempura scraps, and green onion, then topped with takoyaki sauce, mayonnaise, and bonito flakes.
+It's about as central to Osaka's kuidaore culture as food gets.

 Allergens: